jazzband/django-mongonaut/README.rst

 =====
 django-mongonaut is an introspective interface for working with Mongo via mongoengine.
 Rather then attempt to staple this functionality into Django's Admin interface, django-mongonaut takes the approach of rolling a new framework from scratch.

+TODO - Explain why in depth I took this approach

 Installation
 ============
 Not yet!

 Dependencies
 ============

 - pymongo 1.1+
 - mongoengine 0.5
 - sphinx (optional - for documentation generation)